Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

+where $\Tuv(\cdot)$ denotes the trace per unit volume, which is \emph{conditionally cyclic} \footnote{Here, we use the adverb \virg{conditionally} to stress the fact that $\Tuv(\cdot)$ is cyclic under some additional conditions, \eg the operators involved in its arguments are periodic.
+Indeed, even if the Chern character can be expressed as the trace per unit volume of the commutator between the reduced position operators $\widetilde{X}_1$ and $\widetilde{X}_2$, it may very well be non-vanishing (the reduced position operators are not periodic).} .
+Notice that the operator $\big[\widetilde{X}_1,\widetilde{X}_2\big]$ is densely defined since the projection $P$ maps pointwise exponentially decaying functions, with exponential decay less than $\beta$ in \eqref{DiagLocIntKErnel}, into pointwise exponentially decaying functions.

-Finally, whenever the orthogonal projection is exponentially localized and time reversal symmetric, the Chern marker vanishes, independently from any periodicity hypothesis, \cf \cite[Theorem 3.9]{AvronSeilerSimon1994} \cite{Moscolari2018}, as detailed in the following.
+Definition~\ref{def:Chernmarker} contains two relevant constraints: the trace class condition of $\chi_{\Lambda_L}\mathfrak{C}_{P}\chi_{\Lambda_L}$ and the existence of the limit of \eqref{ChernMarker}, which are not trivial when $P$ is a generic orthogonal projection.
+Whenever the orthogonal projection is exponentially localized and time reversal symmetric, the Chern character vanishes, independently of any periodicity hypothesis, \cf \cite[Theorem 3.9]{AvronSeilerSimon1994}, as detailed in the following

-\begin{prop}[Chern marker vanishes under TRS] Let $P$ be an exponentially localized projection acting on $L^2(\R^2)$.
-If $P$ is time reversal symmetric, \ie commutes with the complex conjugation operator, then $C(P)=0$. \end{prop}

-\begin{proof}[Proof] First, notice that by Proposition \ref{TraceClassProof}, the sequence of traces defining the Chern marker is well defined.
-Let $\mathcal{C}$ be the the anti-linear complex conjugation operator.
-Then, by acting with $\mathcal{C}$ and exploiting the time reversal symmetry of $P$, we have the chain of equalities
+\begin{prop}[Chern character vanishes under TRS] Let $P$ be an exponentially localized projection acting on $L^2(\R^2)$.
+Let time-reversal symmetry be encoded by\footnote{In our setting, a canonical time-reversal operator is simply given by the complex conjugation operator.} an antiunitary operator $\Theta$ such that $\Theta^2=\pm\Id$ and $[\Theta, X_i]=0$ for any $i\in \{1,2\}$.
+If $P$ is time-reversal symmetric in the sense that $\Theta P \Theta^{-1}= P$, then $C(P)=0$. \end{prop} \begin{proof}[Proof] First, notice that by Proposition \ref{TraceClassProof} below, the sequence of traces defining the Chern character is well defined.
+Then, by using that $\Tr(A)=\overline{\Tr(\Theta \,A\, \Theta^{-1})}$ for every trace class operator $A$ and exploiting the time reversal symmetry of $P$, we have the chain of equalities

-which implies that the Chern marker is zero. \end{proof}
+which implies that the Chern character is zero. \end{proof}

+Notice that the exponential localization hypothesis in Proposition \ref{Prop:TRSChern} is only used to justify the formal computations with the double commutator formula; however, a sufficiently fast polynomial decay of the integral kernel would be sufficient to prove the statement.